zsolutions-io/snarkDB/README.md

 - `destinationTable` - Identifier of the table within snarkDB.
 This option is **required**.

-- `visibility` - Who the table is exposed to, (ie: users who can see the exposed table column name and types as well as initiate query involving it).
+- `visibility` - Who the table is exposed to, (ie: users who can see the exposed table column name and types) **They cannot see database content**.
 Either `'public'` or a list of comma separated  snarkDB IDs (or peer identifiers) as: `'steve,db1l67vf81v2d78dc23hsk'`.
 This option is **required**.